-Division224 and discovered in follow-on litigation.
-Fortunately, the Antitrust Division aims to be transparent and predictable in its dealings with cooperators, whom it views as furthering US enforcement goals.
-Thus, counsel should be able to manage the leniency process with a measure of certainty regarding the terms of the agreement the corporation or individual is entering into, and the Antitrust Division's expectations as to cooperation.
+US enforcement goals.
+Thus, counsel should be able to manage the leniency process with a measure of certainty regarding the terms of the agreement the corporation or individual is entering into, and the Antitrust Division's expectations regarding cooperation.

 While the general trend in public enforcement is strongly towards convergence, the United States remains something of an outlier in the scope and complexity of its private enforcement regime.
 Many jurisdictions continue to treat cartel enforcement entirely as a matter for public enforcement.
 Those jurisdictions that have moved towards a private right of action for damages are largely still trying to work out the scope of that right.
 Two significant features of the US model (treble damages and the class action mechanism) have not been widely adopted.
 These features may not map easily onto the institutional traditions of other jurisdictions.
-In the United States itself, private plaintiffs confront several obstacles to recovery, including the FTAIA, the pleading demands of Twombly and a measure of judicial hostility to class actions.
+In the United States, however, private plaintiffs are confronted by several obstacles to recovery, including the FTAIA, the pleading demands of Twombly and a measure of judicial hostility to class actions.
 Nonetheless, the risk of follow-on litigation remains very substantial, especially when plaintiffs have the benefit of a guilty plea by the corporation.